 I began the Masculine Epic in 2015.
 I was 27 years old at the time and, Homer enthusiast that I am and always have been, decided on a title that alluded to epic poetry and deeds.
 Like the heroes beneath the walls of Troy, the challenge in life was to accomplish feats that would make your name live in the memories of the countless generations yet to be.
 This quest for “kleos” – undying glory, everlasting renown, was and still is at the heart of masculine identity, which is how the blog got its name.

-I’m here to educate through the knowledge and wisdom of the past, entertain through original fiction, and most importantly, impart the virtues and build resilient characters.
-Most of this has been neglected in our hyper-sensitive environment.
-I’m here to give you the stories and lessons you didn’t find in school.
+I’m here to educate through the knowledge and wisdom of the past, entertain through uplifting fiction that helps you connect with the best parts of human nature, and most importantly, impart the virtues and build resilient characters.
+Most of these values have been neglected.
+I hope through me you can find some of the stories and lessons you didn’t find in school.

 Call me your tutor, your advertising man, and your bard.